Carlita96/special_course/README.md

 `make -j4`

 Start from the beginning and change `cd tools/targetProcessTool/` for `cd tools/bigTargetProcessTool/` for building that tool.

+Apart from building th C++, it is necessary to have installed a pcl tool that allows the visualization.
+After having PCL installed in the computer, this command can be run from the terminal:

+`sudo apt-get install  pcl-tools`

 ## How to use